+This page has the cone snails, the related pages are listed in the table at the bottom of the page. there are about 500 species of cone snail in the world.
 Many cone snails are venomous.
 The venom is a neurotoxin used to immobilise their prey.
 These snails should not be handled while the animal is alive unless you are an expert.

-Left, the Prometheus cone or Butterfly cone, Conus prometheus.
+Below, the Prometheus cone or Butterfly cone, Conus prometheus.
 Found in the Eastern Atlantic and Mediterranean.
 Size around 140 x 65 mm.

-The Beech cone, Conus betulinus, on the right
+The Beech cone, Conus betulinus, below.

 Zigzag nerite, Neritina communis on the right are found in the Philippines and western Pacific, often among mangroves.
 As can be seen in the photograph the colours and patterns are very variable.